 Why is this medication prescribed?

-Delafloxacin is used to treat skin infections caused by bacteria in adults.
+Delafloxacin is used to treat skin infections and certain types of pneumonia (an infection of the lungs) caused by bacteria in adults.
 Delafloxacin is in a class of antibiotics called fluoroquinolones.
 It works by killing the bacteria that cause infections.

 Antibiotics such as delafloxacin will not work for colds, flu, or other viral infections.
 Using antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.